jwharm/tribute-to-paganitzu/README.md

 ## Installation

 Download the [zip file](https://github.com/jwharm/tribute-to-paganitzu/releases/download/0.1/tribute-to-paganitzu-0.1.zip) and run the executable in the `bin` folder.

-Alternatively, clone the GitHub repository (or download the contents as a zip archive) and execute `./gradlew run` to run the game.
+The zip file includes a Java runtime, but not the Gtk and Cairo native libraries.
+These are already installed on most Linux computers.
+Windows and macOS users can use MSYS2 or Homebrew to install Gtk and Cairo.

 ## Game engine design